ewdlop/VB-Note/README.md

 ## Visaul Basic for Applicaiton

+## Vacation Bible School
+A week-long summer program where children learn about the Bible, play games, and participate in other activities.
+Churches organize VBS programs, and more than 25,000 churches host VBS each year.
+VBS can be a way for children's ministry or Sunday school to reach out to the community.

+## Visual Basic Script
+A deprecated programming language for scripting on Microsoft Windows.
+VBS is a script language based on Visual Basic (VB), an object-oriented programming language developed by Microsof

 # !?Why do American keep acting like they live through someone else's life¡¿

 This question reflects a common observation about cultural tendencies.
 Many Americans, influenced by their individualistic yet celebrity-driven society, may project or vicariously experience life through others—be it through reality TV, social media influencers, or even personal relationships.
 This phenomenon often stems from: